anasty17/mirror-leech-telegram-bot/README.md

 - Clone status
 - Search in multiple Drive folder/TeamDrive
 - Recursive Search (only with `root` or TeamDrive ID, folder ids will be skipped)
 - Multi-Search by token.pickle if exists
 - Extract rar, zip and 7z splits with or without password
 - Zip file/folder with or without password
 - Use Token.pickle if file not found with Service Account for all Gdrive functions
 - Random Service Account at startup
-- Mirror/Leech/clone/del by reply (soon will add for watch)
+- Mirror/Leech/Watch/Clone/Count/Del by reply
+- YT-DLP quality buttons
 - Search for torrents with Torrent Search API
 - Docker image support for `linux/amd64, linux/arm64, linux/386, linux/arm/v7, linux/arm/v6`
 - Many bugs have been fixed